aymanxdev/react-redux-linkedIn/README.md

 ![Product Name Screen Shot][product-screenshot]

 This web application uses Redux and Firebase.
 Login and Signup authentication is also added.
-It could be improved further 🚧
+More features could also be added 🚧

 ### Built With